 - Preheat the oven to 375 degrees.

-- Stir to mix the filling together then pour into a 9″ x 13″ baking dish that’s been sprayed with cooking spray.
+- Pour the spaghetti into a 9″ x 13″ baking dish that’s been sprayed with cooking spray.

-- Add the panko bread crumbs, cover with foil and bake for 25 minutes.
+- Add the panko bread crumbs on top of the casserole and then cover with foil and bake for 25 minutes.

 - Remove the foil, return to the oven and bake for 10 minutes.

 - Let the casserole rest for 10 minutes before cutting, then garnish with parsley and serve.